MaxwellsNewStudios/WellEngine/readme.md

 # Well Engine

-A D3D11-based 3D game engine originally developed as a group project by six students for Lurks Below.
+A general-purpose D3D11-based game engine written in C++.
+Initially developed as a group project by six students for Lurks Below.

 ![Editor](Docs/Images/EditorPreview2.png)